 Update: It’s that time of the year again: thousands of spectators are expected to line the Boston Marathon course on Monday to cheer on some 30,000 runners.
-We published this post before last year’s marathon, but we wanted to share it again this year.
+We first published this post in 2014 but think it still stands and so we’re sharing it again.

 Original post continues:

 BOSTON — The Boston Marathon is almost as much about the spectators as it is the runners.
 And this year, 1 million people are expected to crowd the 26.2-mile course from Hopkinton to Boston.
 That got me wondering: Where’s the best place to watch?

 I posed that (seemingly) simple question in a recent meeting without realizing it would spark a fierce debate.
 There are the usual spots — Heartbreak Hill, Kenmore Square, the finish line — and they have their merits.
 But I also learned there are the small treasures and longstanding traditions — like a highway overpass or a local sandwich shop that shall remain unnamed.

 So here is how some of my WBUR colleagues and members of our Facebook community answered the question.
 Don’t forget to leave your favorite spectator spot in the comments.